Profile: Libyan ex-General Khalifa Haftar

-After Gaddafi's downfall, Mr Haftar appeared to have faded into relative obscurity, like other former regime figures who joined the revolution.
+After Gaddafi's downfall, Gen Haftar appeared to have faded into relative obscurity, like other former regime figures who joined the revolution.

 That remained the case until February 2014, when TV channels posted a video of him outlining his plan to save the nation and calling on Libyans to rise up against the elected parliament, the General National Congress (GNC).

 Precisely nothing happened.
-Instead, Mr Haftar was largely viewed as a laughing stock for his dramatic announcement of a coup that never was.Anti-Islamist warrior
+Instead, Gen Haftar was largely viewed as a laughing stock for his dramatic announcement of a coup that never was.Anti-Islamist warrior

 Since then, however, Gen Haftar appears to have quietly but effectively built support for his campaign among Libya's disparate armed groups, allowing him to back up his rhetoric with serious muscle.

-In Benghazi, he used warplanes and ground forces to launch a pre-emptive assault against militia bases associated with Libya's Muslim Brotherhood and other Islamist groups.
+In May, he used warplanes and ground forces to launch a pre-emptive assault against militia bases associated with Libya's Muslim Brotherhood and other Islamist groups in Benghazi.

 Calling the raid "Operation Libya's Dignity", he blamed them for the near constant bombings and assassinations that have plagued the east of the country in recent years.

-He framed the operation as an uprising against what he called the "Islamist-dominated" government.
+He framed the operation as an uprising against what he called the "Islamist-dominated" government of the time.

-His criticism of the GNC will chime with many Libyans who are frustrated with the slow pace of political transition and the merry-go-round of prime ministers (of whom there have been three since March alone).
+His criticism of the GNC will have chimed with many Libyans who are frustrated with the slow pace of political transition and the merry-go-round of prime ministers (of whom there have been three since March).

-It is easy to see why some have compared Haftar to Egypt's former military chief and favourite in next week's presidential election, Abdul Fattah al-Sisi.
+It is easy to see why some have compared Gen Haftar to Egypt's former military chief and now leader - President Abdul Fattah al-Sisi.